Module 7: Principles of interorganisational cooperation and risk assessment in cases of domestic violence in multi-professional teams

 Dependency on perpetrator

 There are several forms of dependency such as financial and emotional dependency.
-Also structural reasons such as hierarchical gender relations or rural disparity contribute to dependencies; for instance, when compared to urban women, rural women experience higher rates of DV yet live farther away from available resources (Peek-Asa et al. 2011).
+Also structural reasons such as hierarchical gender relations or rural disparity contribute to dependencies; for instance, when compared to urban women, rural women experience higher rates of domestic violence yet live farther away from available resources.40

 Refugee background

 Rates of mental health disorders, such as anxiety disorders, PTSD and depression are higher among refugee populations in comparison to the general population.
-This increased vulnerability is linked to experiences prior to migration, such as war exposure and trauma.
-(Hameed et al. 2018.)
-In addition, language barriers or negative experiences of police and distrust towards authorities may prevent the victims from seeking help.
+This increased vulnerability is linked to experiences prior to migration, such as war exposure and trauma.41 In addition, language barriers or negative experiences of police and distrust towards authorities may prevent the victims from seeking help.

 Homeless person

 Homelessness is often a consequence of domestic violence and it increases the vulnerability and dependency of the victim.
-Social marginalization may prevent the victims from seeking help.
+Social marginalisation may prevent the victims from seeking help.

 Victim belongs to an ethnic minority

-Language barriers, negative or discriminative experiences of the police, fear of not being believed, experiences of racism, social marginalization or the power of parallel societies may prevent the victims from seeking help.
+Language barriers, negative or discriminative experiences of the police, fear of not being believed, experiences of racism, social marginalisation or the power of parallel societies may prevent the victims from seeking help.

 Victim belongs to sexual or gender minority